Menopause Hair Loss

 Hormonal imbalance isn’t a new concept to menopausal women who’ve survived the throes of puberty, pregnancy, or postpartum hormone shifts.
 Hormones frequently entangle themselves in a woman’s hair health, impacting the hair’s ability to grow, have volume, shine, and overall good health.
 The cycle of hormones is so complex and fundamental to a woman’s livelihood, despite the disrupting side effects they generate when they go haywire.

-Estrogen, progesterone, and testosterone are the primary culprits of menopausal hair loss.
+Estrogen is the primary culprit of menopausal hair loss.
 Add the stress hormones, cortisol and adrenaline, to the mix, and you’ve got a cocktail of anarchy wreaking havoc on the complex ecosystem of the hair growth cycle.

 During menopause, estrogen levels fall the most dramatically while concurrently, progesterone levels plummet.
 The result increases a counterbalance of the male testosterone hormones, Androgens.
 Increased levels of Androgens cause follicular miniaturization, a complex process in which hair follicles shrink and cut the hair off at the shaft.
 The final product of this hormone jumble is considerable hair shedding, hair thinning, and hair loss.